Supporting multidisciplinary work and health management within primary care

 Why This Matters

-As NHS England pilots new fit note approaches nationally, there is increasing focus on:
+As NHS England explores new fit note approaches with a greater focus on multidisciplinary work and health support, there is increasing emphasis on:

 • Reducing GP administrative workload